-Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 16 7 6 7.
-Add-On Library (JAR Embedded in the firmware only, not in the Virtual Dedefault->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware 10.7.
-Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default =1 .6 / == -> platform->platformDev Platform (JPF) Platform dependency used to build the firmware and praction in >praction indev the Virtual Device.
-There are other ways to select the platform (see Platform Selection) kornolani->dofault Runtime Environ- See Runtime Environment kernelapi->default ment (JAR) t-mann Samuliantian Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
-There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application
+Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 10.7.10.7.
+Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- default->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware 10.7.
+10.7.
+Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default , 1.6 Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
+There are other ways to select the platform (see Platform Selection) Runtime Environ- See Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
+There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application , , , , , ,